nymea/nymea-plugins/zigbeephilipshue/README.md

     * Remove the lamp from the Hue Bridge using the official Hue App or nymea.
     * The lamp should now be resetted and start joining the nymea ZigBee network.

-The most reliable way is method 1.

 ## Requirements

 * A compatible ZigBee controller and a running ZigBee network in nymea.
 You can find more information about supported controllers and ZigBee network configurations [here](https://nymea.io/documentation/users/usage/configuration#zigbee).
-* Optional: [Hue dimmer switch](https://www.philips-hue.com/en-us/p/hue-dimmer-switch/046677473372) for resetting lights and bringing them into the nymea ZigBee network.
+* *Optional*: [Hue dimmer switch](https://www.philips-hue.com/en-us/p/hue-dimmer-switch/046677473372) for resetting lights and bringing them into the nymea ZigBee network.

 ## More